“The joy of dressing is an art.” – John Galliano

 However, from first principles, we can ascertain a rough idea of ‘meaning’ within clusters…

-• What mechanisms lead tsne to this 2D representation?
+to this 2D representation? - Well,

-• Well, tsne tries to keep neighboring instances close, and dissimilar instances far apart, after mapping from the high-dimensional pixel space to our low-dimensional $\mathbb{R}^2$ space
+tries to keep neighboring instances close, and dissimilar instances far apart, after mapping from the high-dimensional pixel space to our low-dimensional $\mathbb{R}^2$ space - Similarity in pixel space would be most likely dominated by two broad features: structure and luminosity.

-• This similarity is preserved after the mapping to 2d space, which can be seen immediately from the graph; items which are roughly the same color and shape
+- This similarity is preserved after the mapping to 2d space, which can be seen immediately from the graph; items which are roughly the same color and shape